Skip to main content

 Ask for help

 Get an anti-procrastination buddy.
 Tell someone about your work goal and timeline, and ask them to help you determine whether or not your plan is realistic.
-You can do the same for him or her.
+You can do the same for them.
 Once or twice a week, email your buddy to report on your progress, and declare your promise for the next week.
 If, despite your good intentions, you start procrastinating again, don’t think, “All is lost!”
 Instead, talk to your buddy about it.
 They may be able to help you put your slip into perspective and get back on track.

 Learn how to tell time